 I also ran an extension cord for for my iPhone at the same time.
 I punched a small hole in the rubber liner, and drilled a small hole in the 2nd floor of the storage compartment, within the center armrest.
 I then fished the cord through to the small storage tray in front of the shifter.
 The center console has enough clearance between it and the carpet to do this.
 I did not remove the center console, though I did remove the leather wrapped "wing" on the passenger side of the NAV unit to fish the cord to the back of the storage tray.
 A mini iPhone plug will just fit through an existing hole at the back of the storage tray, so all you need to do is punch a hole in the rubber liner to run the cord through.
 See the Rennlist DIY guides for how to take apart the center console.

 From dicking around with the electrical system (leaving the ignition on, etc.) to install the radar detector and shift light, I managed to drain the battery a couple times.
 Before charging the battery the first time I checked the electrolyte levels and found that the cells weren't even covered.
 So much for the dealer doing a compete inspection, or for the prior owner ever checking.
-New Napa battery: $162
+Result - new Napa battery.

 Removed the rear seats as they never get used, and I'd rather toss stuff back there and not worry about damaging the seats.
 I keep the belts installed, as someone could still sit back there if need be, they just won't have any cushion, but have more head and leg room.
 I used the seat mounting bolts to mount hooks for a net to keep small things from flying around.